suryansh-tech/master-html5canvas/README.md

 # master-canvas
-in this repo youll master the canvas animation in frontebd
+in this repo youll master the canvas animation in frontend

+# lets start 👌